BibleGet-I-O/bibleget-wordpress/readme.txt

 == Upgrade Notice ==

+= 4.8 =
+Versions prior to 3.6 must be updated. v4.8 adds a parameter "popup" to the [bibleget] shortcode, to allow hiding the contents of the bible quote and show it only on click in a popup

 = 4.7 =
 Versions prior to 3.6 must be updated. v4.7 has a couple of minor bugfixes on the jQuery Fontselect plugin